Russian destroyer Admiral Tributs: 2022

 In February 2022, in the context of the Russian invasion of Ukraine, Admiral Tributs entered the Mediterranean Sea, along with cruiser Varyag and tanker Boris Butoma, joining the Permanent task force of the Russian Navy in the Mediterranean Sea.
 In July 2022, Admiral Tributs, Varyag and intelligence ship Vasily Tatishchev became the first Russian Navy's ships operating in the Adriatic Sea since 1995 Volk's deployment amid US bombardment of Bosnia and Herzegovina.
-In late July, destroyer Admiral Tributs operated off Šibenik, intelligence ship Vasily Tatishchev operated near island Palagruža, cruiser Varyag operated near Durres, while frigate Admiral Grigorovich remained just outside the Adriatic Sea.
+In late July, destroyer Admiral Tributs operated off Šibenik, intelligence ship Vasily Tatishchev operated near island Palagruža, cruiser Varyag operated near Durrës, while frigate Admiral Grigorovich remained just outside the Adriatic Sea.
 As the US carrier Truman was located in the Adriatic Sea at the same time, there were reports in media about Russian warships simulating blocking the US carrier in the Adriatic Sea.

 In October 2022, Admiral Tributs, Varyag and Boris Butoma departed the Mediterranean via the Suez canal, returning to Vladivostok on 18 November.

+2023

+On 27 October 2023, Admiral Tributs and Admiral Panteleyev departed Indonesia after a friendly visit.
+In November, it also took part in Indra Navy exercise with Indian Navy.

+2025

+On 6 August 2025, Admiral Tributs took part in the annual joint Russian Navy-People's Liberation Army Navy patrol in the northern Pacific Ocean, with the Chinese destroyer Shaoxing and the oiler Qiandaohu.
+They were shadowed by the Japan Maritime Self Defense Force frigate Murasame and an aircraft.
+After leaving the Sea of Japan, Admiral Tributs and the Chinese ships arrived at Avacha Bay naval base on the Kamchatka Peninsula on 12 August, and departed on 14 August to continue the naval exercise.